sukhikush/keyclock-fastapi-auth-app/README.md

      - Click on the `Check Secure Endpoint` button to check the status of secured route.

   **Admin**:
-  - Go to the login page.
+  - Go to the login page i.e. `http://localhost:8000`
   - Use the following credentials to log in:
     - **Email**: `admin@test.com`
     - **Password**: `test`